plone/Products.Archetypes/Products/Archetypes/README.txt

 Archetypes

-  Archetypes is a developers framework for rapidly developing and deploying rich, full featured content types within the context of Zope/CMF and Plone.
+  Archetypes (formerly known as CMFTypes) is a developers framework for rapidly developing and deploying rich, full featured content types within the context of Zope/CMF and Plone.

   Archetypes is based around the idea of an _Active Schema_.
 Rather than provide a simple description of a new data type, Archetype